dd9jn/rfc4880bis/crypto-refresh.md

 - A random prefix, containing block-size random octets (for example, 8 octets for a 64-bit block length) followed by a copy of the last two octets, encrypted together using Cipher Feedback (CFB) mode, with an Initial Vector (IV) of all zeros.

-- Data encrypted using CFB mode, with as the IV the last block-size octets of the encrypted random prefix.
+- Data encrypted using CFB mode, with the last block-size octets of the encrypted random prefix as the IV.

 The symmetric cipher used may be specified in a Public-Key or Symmetric-Key Encrypted Session Key packet that precedes the Symmetrically Encrypted Data packet.
 In that case, the cipher algorithm octet is prefixed to the session key before it is encrypted.